Nextflow-Cloud/sso-system/README.md

 ### Contribute
 Nextflow Cloud Technologies is committed to open-source software and free use.
 This means that you are free to view, modify, contribute, and support the project.
 Making a pull request with something useful is highly encouraged as this project is made possible by contributors like you who support the project.

+* prod: Most stable branch -- used in production [here](https://secure.nextflow.cloud).
+* main: Beta/release preview -- mostly stable and likely will be pushed to production with a couple fixes.
+* dev: Active development -- expect a variety of unstable and/or unfinished features and fixes.